-With regard to toponyms, the Advisory Committee has emphasised "the importance of promoting bilingualism in signposts as a means of conveying the message that a given territory is shared in harmony by various population groups."54 Whereas the Advisory Committee has noted positive developments in this field,55 it has recommended that "the authorities take the necessary measures to ensure that all local authorities where a minority language or languages are in official use comply with their obligation to display topographical indications in the relevant minority language or languages."56 The Action Plan (Activity 5.6.) addresses this recommendation and envisages a legislative change (the Law on the Official Use of Languages and Scripts) so that topographical and other indications be displayed also in a minority language in areas where persons belonging to the minority languages in units of local self-government, a flexible approach is to be recommended in the implementation of this right, taking into account traditional settlement of persons belonging to
+With regard to toponyms, the Advisory Committee has emphasised "the importance of promoting bilingualism in signposts as a means of conveying the message that a given territory is shared in harmony by various population groups."
+Whereas the Advisory Committee has noted positive developments in this field, it has recommended that "the authorities take the necessary measures to ensure that all local authorities where a minority language or languages are in official use comply with their obligation to display topographical indications in the relevant minority language or languages."
+The Action Plan (Activity 5.6.) addresses this recommendation and envisages a legislative change (the Law on the Official Use of Languages and Scripts) so that topographical and other indications be displayed also in a minority language in areas where persons belonging to the minority account for 15 per cent (according to the last census).
+As with regard the official use of minority languages in units of local self-government, a flexible approach is to be recommended in the implementation of this right, taking into account traditional settlement of persons belonging to national minorities and a sufficient demand (in line with Article 11, para.
+3, of the Framework Convention).

-52Advisory Committee, Third Opinion on Serbia, paras.138 and 139.
+52 Advisory Committee, Third Opinion on Serbia, paras.
+138 and 139.

-53Advisory Committee, Third Opinion on Serbia, Recommendations in paras.140 and 141.
+Advisory Committee, Third Opinion on Serbia, Recommendations in paras.
+140 and 141.

-56Advisory Committee, Third Opinion on Serbia, Recommendation in para.
+56 Advisory Committee, Third Opinion on Serbia, Recommendation in para.
 150.